Fleet, Hampshire: Marathon

 Fleet has a half marathon, commonly used in preparation for the London Marathon, and an athletics club, Fleet & Crookham AC.

 Media

-The local press are the Fleet News & Mail, a broadsheet available in local shops, and the Surrey-Hants Star Courier, a free tabloid delivered to the door.
-The local BBC TV news is BBC South Today.
-Fleet is covered on BBC Radio by BBC Surrey, which covers North-East Hampshire additionally.
+Formerly, the local press are the Fleet News & Mail, a broadsheet available in local shops, and the Surrey-Hants Star Courier, a free tabloid delivered to the door.
+Instead, Fleet CommunityAd Magazine, a free publication, is released irregularly from 2022, with several issues per year, and delivered directly to residents' doors.